amaan-raazi/amaan-raazi/README.md

 ---

-I'm a Mathematics & Computer Science student at the University of Bristol, exploring the intersection of technology, mathematics, and finance.
+I’m a Mathematics & Computer Science student at the University of Bristol, exploring <strong>Technology, Mathematics, and Finance.</strong>

-I have several years of programming experience across multiple languages and regularly contribute to both open and closed-source projects. **I am always open to collaborating on interesting projects.**
+I have several years of programming experience across multiple languages and regularly contributing to a range of projects.

 You can explore my public projects below, or check out my <a href="https://www.linkedin.com/in/amaan-raazi/">LinkedIn</a>
 and <a href="https://amaanraazi.com">personal website</a> for more information about my background and experience.